sprocket-board/sprocket/book/src/bootloader/intro.md

 ## Installing

 Build [`sprocket-boot`] with a nightly compiler, and flash with `probe-run` or however you flash binaries using an SWD adapter.
+In the future, I plan to build an application that can be used to update the bootloader without a debugger.

 ## Memory Layout